nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 In practice, we rarely see angles expressed in degrees; usually, we represent them in relation to the number $$\pi$$: $$\pi$$, $$\frac{\pi}{2}$$, $$\frac{\pi}{3}$$, $$\frac{\pi}{4}$$, etc.; where $$\pi$$ (or `PI`) is the ratio of a circle's circumference to its diameter, and it approximates `π ≈ 3.14`.
 The `radian` (or `rad`) is the *true* unit we use to measure angles.
 There is an intimate relationship between the `radian` and the number $$\pi$$.

-Unfortunately for us, $$\pi$$ is an [*irrational number*](https://en.wikipedia.org/wiki/Irrational_number); meaning its decimal expansion never repeats or terminates.
+Unfortunately for us, $$\pi$$ is an _irrational number_, meaning its decimal expansion never repeats or terminates.
 You cannot express $$\pi$$ as a ratio between two numbers. $$\pi$$ is endless.
 In this regard, it's scary to think we can only approximate the area or the length of a circle up to a certain decimal point; but don't worry, there are no perfect circles in the material universe, and if there are, we won't be able to tell for sure - *infinity* is disarming.

 To better understand "what is $$\pi$$?", let's look at the following animation.
 If we roll a *Unit Circle* over a *flat surface* (the $$x$$ axis), a complete rotation leaves a trail with a length equal to $$2*\pi$$.